-School boards are expected to report in EFIS the number of ABA Expertise Professionals supported through the ABA Expertise Professionals Amount.
+School boards are expected to report in EFIS the number of board-level professionals with ABA expertise supported through the ABA Expertise Professionals Amount.

 MOV Northern Adjustment

 School boards are required to use funding provided under the Northern Adjustment category of the MOV component of the Differentiated Needs Allocation (DNA) on eligible expenses related to regionally determined special education priorities that are addressed through joint, innovative and cost-effective special education programs and services, including in underserved rural and remote communities of Northern Ontario.
 This enveloped funding is provided to the three cooperative lead boards responsible for administering on behalf of all school boards and school authorities within the cooperatives: